 Funded by / Ownership

 The BBC operates under a Royal Charter, which is renewed every 10 years.
-The Royal Charter abolished the BBC Trust and the regulatory functions of the BBC Trust were transferred to The Office of Communications or Ofcom, in 2017.
-The operations of the BBC are governed by a board of directors, consisting of thirteen people.
-Currently, the former Deputy Governor of the Bank of England David Clementi is the Chairman of the BBC and Tony Hall is the Director-General of the BBC (Editor-in-Chief ).
-The BBC is financed by consumer licence fees on broadcasting receivers (1947 Wireless and Telegraphy Act) which enables BBC’s UK services to be free of advertisements and independent of shareholder and political interests.
+The Royal Charter abolished the BBC Trust, and the regulatory functions of the BBC Trust were transferred to The Office of Communications or Ofcom in 2017.
+The operations of the BBC are governed by a board of directors consisting of thirteen people.
+Currently, the former Deputy Governor of the Bank of England, David Clementi, is the Chairman of the BBC, and Tony Hall is the Director-General of the BBC (Editor-in-Chief ).
+The BBC is financed by consumer license fees on broadcasting receivers (1947 Wireless and Telegraphy Act), which enables BBC’s UK services to be free of advertisements and independent of shareholder and political interests.

-According to New Statesman research, which was examining the impartiality of BBC’s reporting shows that in certain areas they lean right, such as business, immigration, and religion.
-Examples of right bias, includes the BBC being accused of doctoring the image of Jeremy Corbyn, who serves as Leader of the Labour Party (Corbyn identifies as a democratic socialist) wearing a Russian style cap in front of a Moscow skyline to make him look more Russian.
-BBC rejected the complaints by claiming the decision to publish Corbyn in a “Lenin-style cap in front of the Moscow skyline was not designed to convey an impression of pro-Russian sympathy on Corbyn’s part, but was in keeping with an editorial decision made on the basis of sound news judgment”.
+According to New Statesman’s research, examining the impartiality of the BBC’s reporting shows that they lean right in certain areas, such as business, immigration, and religion.
+Examples of right bias include the BBC being accused of doctoring Jeremy Corbyn’s image, who serves as Leader of the Labour Party (Corbyn identifies as a democratic socialist) wearing a Russian-style cap in front of a Moscow skyline to make him look more Russian.
+BBC rejected the complaints by claiming the decision to publish Corbyn in a “Lenin-style cap in front of the Moscow skyline was not designed to convey an impression of pro-Russian sympathy on Corbyn’s part but was in keeping with an editorial decision made based on sound news judgment.”

-When reporting general news the BBC always sources its information and uses minimal loaded words in headlines such as this: Trump chief of staff John Kelly to leave White House job.
-When it comes to reporting on the USA and in particular President Donald Trump, there is a negative tone directed at Trump and his policies.
+When reporting general news, the BBC always sources its information and uses minimal loaded words in headlines such as this: Trump chief of staff John Kelly to leave White House job.
+When it comes to reporting on the USA and, in particular, former President Donald Trump, there is a negative tone directed at Trump and his policies.
 In general, the BBC covers both sides of stories, with a slight bias in favor of the left.

-Overall, we rate the BBC Left-Center biased based on story selection that slightly favors the left and High for factual reporting due to proper sourcing of information.
-(5/15/2016) Updated (M. Huitsing 12/8/2018)
+Overall, we rate the BBC Left-Center biased based on story selection that slightly favors the left.
+We also rate them High for factual reporting due to proper sourcing of information.
+Although they have failed a fact-check, they appropriately issued a correction.
+(5/15/2016) Updated (M. Huitsing 12/02/2023)